Install prerequisites

 Linux

 We recommend to install the prerequisites using the packaging system of your distribution.
-On Debian/Ubuntu use:
+Use the following commands for Debian/Ubuntu or RHEL/CentOS.

 sudo apt install build-essential libxml2-dev libxslt-dev zlib1g-dev \